Are you scoring in the 26–34 range on ACT English? Do you want to raise that score as high as possible—to a perfect 36?

-In this article, I'm going to discuss why scoring a 36 is a good idea, what it takes to score a 36, and then go into the 10 critical ACT English strategies so you know how to get a perfect ACT English score.
+In this article, I'm going to discuss why scoring a 36 is a good idea and what it takes to score a 36.
+Then I'll go into the 10 critical ACT English strategies you need to get a perfect ACT English score.

 Stick with me—as an advanced student, you probably already know that scoring high is good.
 But it's important to know why a 36 English score is useful, since this will fuel your motivation to get a high score.